autoboat-vt/autoboat_docs/docs/system_diagrams/diagram_of_ros_nodes.md

 ![Diagram of Groundstation Telemetry](../images/motorboat_jetson_node_diagram.png)

-The following is the source file if you want to make edits to the diagram: [Sailboat Simulation Node Diagram Source File Download](../system_diagram_files/ros2_node_diagram_motorboat_jetson.drawio.xml)
+The following is the source file if you want to make edits to the diagram: [Motorboat on Real Hardware Node Diagram Source File Download](../system_diagram_files/ros2_node_diagram_motorboat_jetson.drawio.xml)